- Potentially pursue a career in finance with this degree.

-Minor subjects to choose from include Business, Computer Science, Criminology, Geography, German, Greek, History, Law, Mathematical Studies, Music, Philosophy, Sociology or Spanish.
+Minor subjects to choose from include Business, Computer Studies, Criminology, Geography, German, Greek, History, Law, Mathematical Studies, Music, Philosophy, Sociology or Spanish.
 You must have completed 15 credits in the subject in 1st year to be eligible for the Major/Minor.

 BA Finance students may choose to take a year out between 2nd and final year either on placement (subject to availability) or studying abroad.